i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/004-symlink-as-name.md

 ## Consequences

-- The script must not be called directly as `audogombleed.sh` — it detects this case and prints setup instructions.
+- The script must not be called directly as `derakht.sh` — it detects this case and prints setup instructions.
 - The symlink name is the CLI's identity for its entire lifetime.
   Renaming the CLI means creating a new symlink and config file.